DFE-Digital/apply-the-service-standard-in-dfe/app/views/service-assurance/partials/_prepare-for-an-alpha-or-beta-peer-review.md

 ### After the alpha or beta peer review

 The panel will complete the report within 7 working days.
-The service assessment team will review and share it with the team.
+The service assessment plus team will review and share it with the team.

 The report will provide feedback and recommendations that consider the [Service Standard](https://www.gov.uk/service-manual/service-standard).